-Opening date: 12 April 2022 Closing date and time: Applications may be submitted at any time over the life of the grant opportunity Commonwealth policy entity: Department of Defence Administering entity: Department of Industry, Science, Energy and Resources Enquiries: If you have any questions, contact us on 13 28 46.
-Date guidelines released: 1 April 2022 Type of grant opportunity: Open competitive
+Opening date: 27 August 2020 Closing date and time: 5pm Australian Eastern Standard Time on 1 May 2023 or when funds are exhausted.
+Please take account of time zone differences when submitting your application.
+Commonwealth policy entity: Australian Space Agency Administering entity Department of Industry, Science, Energy and Resources Enquiries: If you have any questions, contact us on 13 28 46.
+Date guidelines released: 27 August 2020 Type of grant opportunity: Open non-competitive